aaronklor/ean-android/README.md

 2. Open a command line in the cloned directory: `cd ean-android`

-3. Run the gradle task install: `gradlew :api-lib:install`
+3. Run the gradle task install: `gradlew :api-lib:build`

-3. You should now have built the api-lib and published it to the local maven repository in: `~/.m2/`

-4. The main, javadoc, and source jars can now be found in `api-lib/build/libs/`.
+3. The output aar can be found in api-lib/build/outputs/aar/api-lib-{debug|release}.aar

-####Without Publishing

-To build without installing to the local repo, just run the assemble task: `gradlew :api-lib:assemble`.

 ##IDE Setup Tips